solidsnk86/neo-scraper/README.md

 ```bash
 pip freeze > requirements.txt
 ```
-This will save all dependencies and their versions in the <i>requirements.txt</i> file.
+This will save all dependencies and their versions in the <i style="underline">requirements.txt</i> file.
 You can then use this file to install the same dependencies in another environment with the command:

 ```bash
 pip install -r requirements.txt